jrsykes/CocoaReader/README.md

 # CocoaReader
-Automated disease detection and tracking in Theobroma cacao with TensorFlow and Android Studio
+Automated disease detection and tracking in cocoa trees with computer vision